The Georgia School of Preaching & Biblical Studies does not offer accredited undergraduate or graduate degrees. This is not our focus.

 Biblical Studies Certificate

-The Biblical Studies Certificate is a broad path of study which allows students to choose any course in our curriculum in satisfying the thirty-six (36) hour requirement.
-This is the path chosen by many who are not planning to serve in full-time ministry.
-If the student chooses the Biblical Studies Certificate, no academic advisement is necessary.
-Simply choose from our GSOP Student Handbook & Catalogue the courses you wish to take, complete the registration process each semster, the student comes to class and fulfills the respective course requirements for a grade and credit earned.
+The Biblical Studies Certificate is a broad path of study which allows students to choose any course in our curriculum in satisfying the sixty-six (66) hour certificate requirement.
+This is the path chosen most often by students not planning to serve in full-time ministry.
+If the Biblical Studies Certificate is chosen, no academic advisement is necessary.
+The student simply chooses from our GSOP Student Handbook & Catalogue the courses they wish to take.
+Upon completion of the registration process each semster, the student comes to class and fulfills the respective course requirements for a grade and credit earned.

-The more focused Preaching Certificate path requires students to take at least sixteen (16) of the required thirty-six (36) hours from a core group of preaching/ministry-related courses.
+The Church Leadership Certificate path requires a total of forty-eight (48) hours.Requirements include a core group of leadership-related courses.
 A list of these courses and their respective descriptions is found in the Curriculum section of this website, as well as in the GSOP Student Handbook & Catalogue.
-It is recommended that Preaching Certificate students consult their local Campus Director for counsel and planning in choosing the the courses that will best fit the student’s career goals in ministry.
+Church Leadership is an area most often chosen by those either intending to serve, or are already serving, in different aspects of congregational leadership

 All GSOP courses are taught on a collegiate level, and are similar to curriculum offerings at other schools of preaching.
-Courses offer either one or two (1-2) hours of academic credit, depending on the nature of the course and the amount of material to be covered.
+Courses are loaded at either one (1) or three (3) hours of academic credit, depending on the nature of the course and the amount of material to be covered.